The Blunder Years: Plot

 Back in the present, the Simpsons decide to investigate.
 They go to the old quarry, where they meet Chief Wiggum, who comes with them.
 Marge uses Burly paper towels to drain the water from the quarry.
 Finding nothing left of the corpse but a skeleton, they take its skull with them and travel through the pipe to emerge through a hatch in Mr. Burns's office.
 They confront him about the body, but he insists he did not murder anyone.
 He tells them that the dead man is Waylon Smithers' father, Waylon Smithers Sr. He shows an old surveillance tape, filmed during the imminent meltdown, in which Smithers' father sacrificed himself by going into an unstable reactor core in order to prevent the meltdown and succumbed to the radiation.
 Burns then kept the truth from Smithers, who then enters the room, having heard the entire story.
-Burns apologizes to him, saying he wanted to spare him from knowing the truth about his father's real death.
-However, Smithers admits that he is glad that his father died as a real hero rather than from a tribe of savage Amazons, which Burns told him earlier in Smithers's life.
+Burns apologizes to him, saying he wanted to spare him from knowing the truth about his father's death.
+However, Smithers admits that he is glad that his father died a hero rather than at the hands of a tribe of savage Amazons, which Burns told him when he was a child.

 Declaring the case of the haunted quarry solved, Homer stores the skull in his "Memories" box, despite Marge's insistence to give it to Smithers.
 Just then, Moe arrives, having found some clues to the case.
 Despite Homer and Marge telling him the case has been solved, upon seeing Moe despondent, they decide to humor him by letting him show them his clues, which continues through the credits, which ends with Homer screaming again over both the Gracie Films and 20th Century Fox Television logos.